prompts-studio/prompts-sol/README.md

 ## Introduction

-Prompts is a Solidity smart contract extending ERC721 with duration and verified contributions.
-It enables collective performance NFTs.
+Prompts is a Solidity smart contract extending ERC721 with empty NFT initialization, duration, and verified contributors.
+It enables NFTs for collective performances.

-In the current version, a multisig account deploys the Prompts contract and becomes the owner.
-By calling this contract, anyone can mint a Prompt as an empty NFT, anyone can contribute to this prompt, and only the multisig owner can fill / finalize the prompt.
+In the current version, we assume the following scenario:
+1. Summon contributors, create a multisig for all
+2. Multisig mints an empty NFT, becomes the owner
+3. Multisig adds members
+4. *art happens here* (contributor membership is checked)
+5. The owner multisig updates NFT with final URI

 The Prompt server (to be implemented) will do the following:
-- initalize a prompt based on the submitted `promptSchema` and return a `promptURI`
+1. Initalize a prompt based on the submitted `promptSchema` and return a `promptURI`
-- validate a `contribution` against the `promptSchema` and return a `contributionURI`
+2. Validate a `contribution` against the `promptSchema` and return a `contributionURI`
-- compile all `contributions` and return a `finalURI`, which will be the `tokenURI`
+3. Compile all `contributions` and return a `finalURI`, which will be the `tokenURI`

-Since anyone can contribute, non-validated contributions can be added to the contract.
-However, only the contract owner can fill to finalize the prompt.
-So the owner can make sure only valid contributions are added to the final compilation.

 <div align="center">
   <img src="Prompts-diagram.png?raw=true">